offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ## 9. Conclusion

 Enhancing user experience in HCI requires an integrative approach—melding cognitive, emotional, and persona-driven principles.
-The ACE Persona Manifest exemplifies how adaptive, evidence-based frameworks can elevate UX, ensuring interfaces are not only functional but also meaningful, inclusive, and ethically aligned.
+The Quillan Persona Manifest exemplifies how adaptive, evidence-based frameworks can elevate UX, ensuring interfaces are not only functional but also meaningful, inclusive, and ethically aligned.
 As digital systems evolve, the fusion of rigorous design science and emergent persona architectures will be central to the future of user-centered technology.

 ---

 ## References

-1. ACE Personas Manifest (2025).
+1. Quillan Personas Manifest (2025).
 Luminaris, Voxum, Shepherd, Nullion: Cognitive and Emotional Archetypes for UX Design.
 LeeX-Humanized Framework Internal Documentation. [see attached file]
 2. Nielsen, J. (1994). *Usability Engineering*.
 Morgan Kaufmann.
 3. Norman, D. A. (2013). *The Design of Everyday Things: Revised and Expanded Edition*.
 Basic Books.
 4. ISO 9241-210:2019.
 Ergonomics of human-system interaction — Part 210: Human-centred design for interactive systems.